AnanyaSubburathinam/PFoodReq/README.md

 * Install the package requirements with `pip install -r requirements.txt`.

-You will need to download the partial FoodKG used in our experiments from [here](https://1drv.ms/u/s!AjiSpuwVTt09gVEK2dFDBitRvQ0l?e=tGHXuv) and move the `recipe_kg` folder to the `data` folder in this repo.
+~~You will need to download the partial FoodKG used in our experiments from [here](https://1drv.ms/u/s!AjiSpuwVTt09gVEK2dFDBitRvQ0l?e=tGHXuv) and move the `recipe_kg` folder to the `data` folder in this repo.~~ This fork updates the code to work with an updated version of recipe_kg.json made with an updated FoodKG.

 ## Create a KBQA dataset